 IN THE DARKNESS OF WAR, THE LIGHT OF BOOKS

-PARIS, 1939 Odile Souchet is obsessed with books, and working at The American Library in Paris for the formidable director Dorothy Reeder is all she has ever dreamed of.
-The Library and its thriving community of students, writers, diplomats and book lovers provide her with a safe haven.
+Odile Souchet is obsessed with books, and her new job at the American Library in Paris - with its thriving community of students, writers and book lovers - is a dream come true.
 When war is declared, the Library is determined to remain open.
 But then the Nazis invade Paris, and everything changes.

 A fresh take on WWII France that will appeal to bibliophiles everywhere.
 I fell in love with Odile and Lily, with their struggles and triumphs, from the very first page.
 Meticulously researched, The Paris Library is an irresistible, compelling read. - Fiona Davis, author of THE CHELSEA GIRLS